Richard Winkler

 Richard Winkler (born June 26, 1969) is a Swedish painter and sculptor.

 Biography

-Artist Richard Winkler was born in 1969 in Norrköping Sweden.
+Artist Richard Winkler was born in 1969 in Norrköping, Sweden.
 He studied graphic design and illustration at Beckman's School of Design in Stockholm.
-For several years he was working as an illustrator for advertising agencies and magazines.
+For several years, he worked as an illustrator for advertising agencies and magazines.
 In 1997, he moved to Bali, Indonesia, where he currently lives with his wife and two daughters and now works as a full-time artist.

-Richard is primarily known for his colorful and light contemporary art.
-His paintings celebrate corpulent figures in bright color, frequently popping up in either mysterious landscapes or detailed floral settings, all inspired by his life in Bali.
-Since his days as a student, Winkler has experimented with various ways to depict the human body.
-His practice in this area has resulted in a personal expressive style that is distinctive.
-His name frequently conjures up images of tubular human figures and colorful paddy fields in a tropical Balinese setting.